Food Spoilage Bacteria Reduction or Removal

 How are the food spoilage bacteria removal capabilities of a filter determined?

-Typically by performing a bacterial challenge test.
-A bacterial challenge test is the process of validating a final membrane filter.
+Typically, filter removal capabilities are determined by performing a bacterial challenge test.
+A bacterial challenge test is a process of validating a final membrane filter.
 It is a test that essentially exposes the final membrane filter assembly to a known suspension of a model microorganism (one that resembles common food spoilage bacteria).

 Some of the typical microorganisms used in a bacterial challenge test for the food and beverage market are: